theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaeuk.md

 ## TheiaEuk Workflows

-**The TheiaEuk_PE workflow is for the assembly, quality assessment, and characterization of fungal genomes.** It is designed to accept Illumina paired-end sequencing data as the primary input. **It is currently intended only for ==haploid== fungal genomes like _Candida auris_.** Analyzing diploid genomes using TheiaEuk should be attempted only with expert attention to the resulting genome quality.
+**The TheiaEuk_Illumina_PE workflow is for the assembly, quality assessment, and characterization of fungal genomes.** It is designed to accept Illumina paired-end sequencing data as the primary input. **It is currently intended only for ==haploid== fungal genomes like _Candida auris_.** Analyzing diploid genomes using TheiaEuk should be attempted only with expert attention to the resulting genome quality.

 All input reads are processed through "core tasks" in each workflow.
 The core tasks include raw read quality assessment, read cleaning (quality trimming and adapter removal), de novo assembly, assembly quality assessment, and species taxon identification.
 For some taxa identified, taxa-specific sub-workflows will be automatically activated, undertaking additional taxa-specific characterization steps, including clade-typing and/or antifungal resistance detection.